 The following words were written by Liz Ryan.
 I couldn’t agree more:

 “Real leaders don’t yell, threaten or browbeat employees.
 They don’t write people up, or put them on probation.
 They don’t pull rank on their employees.
 They hire people they trust.
 They treat their teammates like the valued collaborators they are.”

-I’ve been my own boss for several years now and I couldn’t be happier.
+I’ve been my own boss for several years now, and I couldn’t be happier.
 I keep learning what to do and what not to.
-I like to bring my best to myself and to others, whether they’re clients, or workmates.
+I like to bring my best to myself and to others, whether they’re clients or workmates.

 Thankfully, there are healthier ways to claim your power.
 You can use it to get anything you want/need in life.
-You don’t need to hold on to a job that you hate, or put up with an awful boss to count on a reliable source of money.
+You don’t need to hold on to a job that you hate or put up with an awful boss to count on a reliable source of money.
 A job has to give you more than just a paycheck.
-As much as we all need it to eat, have a place to sleep, pay bills, etc. companies need workers to be who they are.
+As much as we all need it to eat, have a place to sleep, pay bills, etc. companies require workers to be who they are.
 It’s time we all started to deal with one another as equal parties, and not as subordinates.

 If you ever become tired of the rules of the corporate grid, you can always do it like me and start working for yourself.
 When you’re your own boss, you have the chance to set your own rules.
 I don’t think I’d change it for anything!

 To all of you, the good bosses and the not so good ones: thank you for the learning experience!
 The growth has been immense.
 I’d not have made it to today without you!